getFrontend/json-car-list/README.md

 ## Updates

-New car models added from 2016 to September 2024.
+New car models added from 2016 to 2025.

 #### SEAT: